 East Alvarado Historic District is generally located along Alvarado Road between Third and Seventh Streets In Phoenix, Arizona.
-East Alvarado Historic District is a short walk to Central Avenue and the light rail line.
+This Historic District is a short walk to Central Avenue and the light rail line.

-The architectural styles and square footage in East Alvarado homes mostly consist of very Early Ranch style variations being Monterey Style and French Provincial with several Period Revival style homes as well.
+The home’s architectural styles and square footage mostly consist of very Early Ranch style variations being Monterey Style and French Provincial with several Period Revival style homes as well.
 This district’s homes average around 1,700 square feet and are usually 3 bedrooms with 2 baths.
 Most of these homes have a detached garage at the rear of the property.

 There are only 30 homes in this one block residential district, making East Alvarado one on the smallest historic districts out of all the historic districts in Phoenix.
 All the homes in this fantastic neighborhood were built between 1937 and 1942.
 There was one exception on an early speculative home built in 1930 which remained the sole dwelling in East Alvarado until 1937.